Fuel Mix Disclosure

 As it is not feasible (or desirable, for good economic and operational reasons) to physically connect consumers to producers of the type of energy they want, suppliers must track the electricity from producer to consumer independent of the physical flow of electricity.
 They can do this:

-Directive 2018/2001/EC (and its predecessors 2009/28/EC and 2001/77/EC) and 2012/27/EC create a framework for the promotion of energy from renewable energy sources (RES), and high-efficient cogeneration based on useful heat demand.
+Directive 2018/2001/EC (including its updates in 2023, and its predecessors 2009/28/EC and 2001/77/EC) and 2012/27/EC create a framework for the promotion of energy from renewable energy sources (RES), and high-efficient cogeneration based on useful heat demand.
 These Directives contain regulations on Guarantees of Origin which serve to enable producers to demonstrate that the energy they sell is produced from renewable energy sources or highly-efficient cogeneration.

 Such Guarantees of Origin provide an efficient and simple means of facilitating disclosure.